ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 <img src="http://storage.chrisrisner.com/images/vso-android-build-config.png" alt="VSO Build Definition" style="width:500px;" class="centeredInContent"/>

 Now we can configure the Android Build steps.
 For *Location of Gradle Wrapper* navigate to find your **gradlew.bat**.
 For *Project Directory* choose where your project resides in the repository.
 For *Gradle Arguments* depending on when you do this, there may be a default one for **build**.
 If nothing is there, put in **clean build** to ensure APKs are compiled.
 You then have some options for *Android Virtual Device*, *Emulator Options*, and *Control Options*.
 We may look at those in more detail another time.
 For now, *Save* your changes.
 Once you've done so the *Queue build...* button should now be available to be clicked.
 Go for it!
-If you haven't done anything different from above (create a Queue, used different branches, etc) you'll be able to click *OK* on the next popup and the build will be queued.
-Since we're not using our own build agent but a public grouping of them, you may have to wait for the bulid to start, but you should immediately be taken to a window with a text console that will print out as the build proceeds:
+If you haven't done anything different from above (create a Queue, used different branches, etc) you'll be able to click *OK* on the next pop-up and the build will be queued.
+Since we're not using our own build agent but a public grouping of them, you may have to wait for the build to start, but you should immediately be taken to a window with a text console that will print out as the build proceeds:

 <img src="http://storage.chrisrisner.com/images/vso-build-in-progress.png" alt="VSO Build in Progress" class="centeredInContent"/>